 |12-volt DC power||24 hrs|

-So, I tested what I knew already to be sure it was accurate.
+So, I measure how long it took to be sure my experience was accurate.
 I ran a test today to see how long it took for my fridge to get cold on 120-volt AC power.
 The Fridge was empty on starting this test and the temperature setting was set to very cold.

 This test was very basic, and I did not have any real controlled variables other than time.